 Swedish Society Continues Proud Stewardship of its Historic Home

-Published by San Francisco Architectural Heritage
+Published on San Francisco Architectural Heritage

 The San Francisco Swedish Society marks its 125th anniversary this year.
 Its roots go back a bit further, to 1873, and the formation of an organization called the Original Orpheus Singing Club.
 After that group changed its name to the Singing Society Svea, it held its first recorded monthly meeting, April 12, 1875.
 According to the 1925 official history, “from this date it might be truthfully stated dates our present Swedish Society.”